simonbaird/CoolClock/README.md

 <tr><td>`_secondHand`</td><td>Optional.
 Default is "tick"</td>

 <td>Set this to "none" if you want a clock with no second hand.
 Set it to
 "tick" to have a second hand that ticks every second.
-Or to "smooth" for a one that rotates continuously.
+Or to "smooth" for one that rotates continuously.
 It should be noted that "smooth" consumes a lot of CPU time.</td></tr>